 After pulling up the old brick we had to dig out a lot of the dirt in order for the patio to be the right level coming out of our family room doors.
 Once the ground was leveled and at the right depth we added landscape fabric on top of the dirt.

 We decided to use the bluestone/ flagstone for three reasons.
-One, we were not sure we had enough brick to finish this walkway.
-Two, laying the brick was Exhausting and took forever…. :).
-Three, we liked the idea that the flagstone has less gaps for weeds to grow and is heavier so the stone hopefully create a stable walkway outside of our doors.
+1) we were not sure we had enough brick to finish this walkway.
+2) laying the brick was EXHAUSTING & took FOREVER.
+3) we liked the idea that the flagstone has less gaps for weeds to grow & is heavier so the stone hopefully create a stable walkway outside of our doors.

 We wheel barreled in a lot of grit to level and stabilize the ground under where the patio was to go.
 Once there was a few inches of poured grit we tamped it down.